New & Used GMC Acadia: In Depth

-The GMC Acadia is made to replace family minivan, seating up to eight passengers in a handsome, full-size crossover platform.
+The GMC Acadia was made to replace family minivan, seating up to eight passengers in a stylish, full-size crossover.

 With the Acadia, GMC joined a family of vehicles that at one point included the Saturn Outlook and Saab 9-4X.
 Now the remaining members along with the Acadia are the Chevy Traverse and Buick Enclave.

 See our full review of the 2014 GMC Acadia for more on those latest models, including pricing with options and specifications.